Bam Margera: Name and residence

-Alcoholism and legal troubles
+Health and alcoholism

-Margera has had a history of alcohol abuse since his twenties.
-He was frequently seen drinking and/or intoxicated on-camera in Viva La Bam and in behind-the-scenes footage from the Jackass films.
+Margera has had a history of alcohol and drug abuse since his early twenties, and was frequently seen drinking or intoxicated on-camera in Viva La Bam, Bam's Unholy Union, and in behind-the-scenes footage from the Jackass films.
 In July 2009, Margera was taken to the hospital by paramedics and state troopers after a four-day alcohol binge.
 His drinking habits had worsened after his previous shows ended in 2007.
-In December 2009, he entered rehab for the first time after an intervention from his friends and family, but did not complete the program, and left after only four days.
+In December 2009, he entered rehab for the first time after an intervention from his friends and family, but did not complete the program, leaving after only four days.
+Following close friend Ryan Dunn's death in 2011, Margera's drinking intensified further, and by Margera's own account, he considers 2012 as the year he lost control of his drinking, both due to Dunn's death, but also because bone spurs forced him to put his skating career on hold, and he began binge drinking "to kill the boredom".